curtishiga/curtishiga.github.io/README.md

 # Data Wrangling and Visualization
-- [MyFitbit](https://github.com/curtishiga/MyFitBit): As someone who has suffered from chronic migraines and even been diagnosed with moderate sleep apnea, this project takes data from my personal Fitbit to here investigate my sleep patterns.
+- [Sleep Analysis with Fitbit Data](https://github.com/curtishiga/MyFitBit): As someone who has suffered from chronic migraines and even been diagnosed with moderate sleep apnea, this project takes data from my personal Fitbit to here investigate my sleep patterns.

 # Machine Learning
 - [Predict Future Sales](https://github.com/curtishiga/Predict_Fututre_Sales): Using 2.5 years worth of data,